qualisys/Real-Time-Protocol-Documentation/client/index.md

   * Point
     Element containing information for one of the points that defines the 6DOF body.

-    * ID
-      Element containing physical ID of the marker.

-    * Virtual
-      Element containing true if marker is virtual, else false.

     * X
       X-coordinate for point.

     * Y
       Y-coordinate for point.

     * Z
       Z-coordinate for point.

+    * Virtual
+      Element containing true if marker is virtual, else false.

+    * PhysicalId
+      Element containing physical ID of the marker.

 * **Euler**
   Element containing 6DOF Euler rotation names.
 * First
     Element containing the name of the first Euler angle.

   * Second